Blue Minds Therapy

 Collaboration

-Collaboration is one of the key factors in CBT.
-Rather than a therapist simply instructing or advising, CBT is built on a partnership between therapist and client.
-CBT isn't about sitting in a therapy room and listening to the person talk (whilst that is an important part) it is about collaboratively exploring the problems and patterns and working out a way together to manage these.
-In the therapy room there is always two experts in the room, the therapist, who is an expert in CBT and there's you, the client, who is an expert in yourself.
-Putting those expertise together is important for the collaborative process to make treatment effective.
+Collaboration is one of the key factors in Cognitive Behavioural Therapy (CBT).
+Rather than a therapist simply instructing or advising, CBT is built on a partnership between the therapist and the client.
+While listening in a therapy room is an important aspect of mental health treatment, CBT goes further by collaboratively exploring problems and patterns to find effective strategies together.
+In the therapy room, there are always two experts: the therapist, who is skilled in CBT, and you, the client, who is the expert on yourself.
+Combining these areas of expertise is crucial for the collaborative process, enhancing the overall CBT benefits and making treatment more effective.

 What is it used to treat?